sergioSEa/sergioSEa.github.io/_pages/about.md

 <img style="float: right;" src="https://github.com/sergioSEa/sergioSEa.github.io/blob/master/files/groningen.jpeg?" style="width: 45px;"/>

 Hey there!
 I'm Sergio.
-I am a computational biologist currently making its way through his graduate studies at the [University Medical Center](https://www.umcg.nl) in Groningen, The Netherlands (for a wonderful sunset view of the city check the pic on the left!).
+I am a computational biologist currently making its way through his graduate studies at the [University Medical Center](https://www.umcg.nl) in Groningen, The Netherlands.
 My current work consists on analysing a plethora of heath and molecular data to answer questions regarding ageing and health, in particular I try to identify what factors determine that our immune system ages healthy.

 I am profoundly interested in the application of modern genomic technologies in science and society.
 Lately I have focussed on the gut microbiome, an incredibly complex ecosystem that, thanks to genomics advances, we are now starting to understand in great detail.